elounimedamine/Mobile-Project/README.md

-# Store App using flutter.
+# Crud App with Authentification Services using Flutter and Firebase.

 A new Flutter project.